 While living close to the Las Vegas Boulevard allows easy access to entertainment and eating establishments, there's a big difference between just visiting and actually having to live next door to all that activity.
 Suburban living can be found in many areas outside of the big city, whether in the form of free-standing family houses or exclusive communities with luxury homes.

-Although Las Vegas is traditionally known for offering a range of jobs in the gaming, hospitality, service and tourism industries, there has been a push to encourage the creation of jobs and to attract employers in other fields such as the clean and renewable industries.
+Although Las Vegas is traditionally known for its gaming, hospitality, service and tourism industries, there has been a push to encourage the creation of jobs and to attract companies in other fields such as the clean and renewable industries.
 Las Vegas also offers many opportunities for professionals in IT, healthcare and local government.

-Las Vegas is located in the Clark County School District which is one of the largest in the USA.
+Las Vegas is located in the Clark County School District which is one of the largest in the US.
 In addition, there are many excellent private schools and colleges available.

 In spite of its desert location, Las Vegas has a number of great parks such as Sunset Park, Desert Breeze Park and Wetlands Park.
 Families should also take advantage of the Desert Breeze Aquatic Facility which has indoor and outdoor pools as well as waterslides.
 For awe-inspiring views, residents can't pass up the chance to spend time at the Red Rock Canyon National Conservation Area and the Valley of Fire State Park.
 Go hiking, camping, horseback riding, mountain biking, rock climbing, or just for a picnic with the family.